Combining Big Data & Cloud for business transformation

 Most large businesses in the past built, ran and managed their own server farms to extract value out of massive data.
 This old school approach no longer makes economic sense for any organization that is serious about achieving business goals using complex Machine Learning and AI Algorithms on massive data sets.

 With increasing reliance on data to provide answers for more and more Business cases, organizations today try to fulfill the demands made by data itself, with the best possible infrastructure.
 As data grows, so do the systems & processes that are required to manage it.
 Just to give you an idea, IDC(International Data Corporation) predicts that by 2020, 50% of all business analytics software will incorporate prescriptive analytics built on cognitive computing technology, and the amount of high-value data will double, making 60% of information delivered to decision makers actionable.
 This is where the cloud comes in or rather data goes to.
-The role of the cloud just keeps getting bigger as the scale of data analytics gets bigger.
-And we have seen that data volumes are only going in 1 direction – skywards, beyond the clouds (the rain-bearing ones).
+Big data on cloud resonates more with businesses to match the scale of data.

-Since cloud platforms are the way forward, it’s best to understand and appreciate how impactful migrating your on-premise infrastructure onto a cloud are.
-Here are the top 5 reasons why should you consider migrating to a cloud platform or continue to evaluate the best options in the market if you’re already on it.
+Since cloud platforms are the way forward, it’s best to understand and appreciate how impactful migrating your on-premise infrastructure onto a cloud is.
+Here are the top 5 reasons why you should consider migrating to a cloud platform or continue to evaluate the best options in the market if you’re already on it.